Keeping beaches safe

 Island County saltwater swimming beaches

-We monitored Dave Mackie Memorial County Park and Windjammer Park beaches biweekly from May 24 through Aug.
-29. Windjammer Lagoon and Freeland County Park in Holmes Harbor were sampled weekly during the same time period.
+We monitored Windjammer Park beach biweekly from May 22 through Sept.
+1, 2017.
+Windjammer Lagoon and Freeland County Park in Holmes Harbor were sampled weekly during the same time period.

 Freeland County Park, Holmes Harbor

-Freeland County Park beach has a permanent swimming advisory from May 15 through Sept.
-1, due to sporadic high bacteria levels during the summer months.
-Out of 15 sample events in 2016, five had very high bacteria levels, initiating a swimming closure.
-In addition, bacteria levels were in the swim advisory range three times.
-This beach does not meet the swimming standards with both the geometric mean and the 90th percentile levels exceeding safe swimming and wading levels.
+Freeland County Park beach has a permanent swimming advisory from May 16 through Nov.
+30, due to sporadic high bacteria levels during the summer months.
+Out of 15 sample events in 2017, six had very high bacteria levels, initiating a swimming closure.
+This beach does not meet the swimming standards for both the geometric mean and the statistical threshold value, exceeding safe swimming and wading levels.

 During summer, north winds cause decaying marine vegetation to accumulate along the southern Holmes Harbor shoreline, which may be a source of summer bacteria increases.
 The vegetation, called beach wrack, can be up to two feet thick in areas.